 Intrusive thoughts are not necessarily sin—even blasphemous ones.
 Our minds are weak and easily influenced by the world around us.
 But intentionally exposing ourselves to blasphemy, violence, and other evils may be sin.
 The more we surround ourselves with worldly things, the more the world will invade our thoughts.
 Instead, we should concentrate on the honorable, the true, and the pure (Philippians 4:8).
 If we fill ourselves with good, God will bless us: “How blessed is the man who does not walk in the counsel of the wicked, nor stand in the path of sinners, nor sit in the seat of scoffers!
 But his delight is in the law of the LORD, and in His law he meditates day and night.
 He will be like a tree firmly planted by streams of water, which yields its fruit in its season, and its leaf does not wither; and in whatever he does, he prospers” (Psalm 1:1–3).

 Sometimes intrusive thoughts can be more than spiritual.
 If Scripture memorization and prayer don't significantly diminish harmful thoughts and inclinations, the body's own chemistry may be at work.
 Intrusive thoughts are a symptom of obsessive compulsive disorder, post-partum depression, and attention deficit disorder, among others.
-Just as God has provided trained professionals to advice in spiritual matters, He has provided us with doctors and counselors to help with the physical.
+Just as God has provided trained professionals to advise in spiritual matters, He has provided us with doctors and counselors to help with the physical.
 If intrusive thoughts become particularly debilitating, realize that "the way everlasting" (Psalm 139:24) may require the humility to ask for help.

 © Copyright 2002-2014 Got Questions Ministries.